 - Symptoms of constrictive pericarditis include:

-- Respiratory difficulty that develops slowly and worsens.
+- The respiratory difficulty develops slowly and worsens.

 - Swollen abdomen.

 - Chronic severe swelling in the legs and ankles.